 - Participate in organised events such as Modern Foreign Languages day.

-At the beginning of KS2 children the first stage is 3 core units to introduce basic language like colours and numbers that will be essential for developing their skills, knowledge and understanding as they progress with their learning of French.
+At the beginning of KS2, children are introduced to 3 core units to introduce basic language like colours and numbers that will be essential for developing their skills, knowledge and understanding as they progress with their learning of French.
 This leads on to three simple, topic-based units to spark the children’s interest.
 Children are encouraged to make links to prior learning either in their present year or from previous years through revisiting the core units.
 Throughout the lesson, children are given opportunities to develop their speaking, listening, reading and writing skills.
 Throughout, and at the end of the topic, children have the opportunity to reflect upon their learning and make links to aspects learnt and queries for future learning.
 Also, they further develop their French vocabulary.
-The majority of children progress through the lessons at the same pace.
-Differentiation is achieved by emphasising deep knowledge and through individual support and intervention.